videojs/video.js/docs/guides/languages.md

 Determining Player Language
 ---------------------------

-The player language is set to one of the following in descending priority
+The player language is set to one of the following in descending priority:

-* The language set in setup options as above
+* The language specified in setup options as above
-* The document language (`lang` attribute of the `html` element)
+* The language specified by the closet element with a `lang` attribute.
+This could be the player itself or a parent element.
+Usually the document language is specified on the `html` tag.
-* Browser language preference
+* Browser language preference (the first language if more than one is configured)
 * 'en'

-That can be overridden after instantiation with `language('fr')`.
+The player language can be change after instantiation with `language('fr')`.
+However localizable text will not be modified by doing this, for best results set the language beforehand.

 Language selection
 ------------------